cotes2020/jekyll-theme-chirpy/_posts/Lab/htb/hard-feline/2021-01-09-HTB-Feline.md

 Docker.sock exploit
 - Node takeover

-- mount the host/fileystem on the new container
+- mount the host/fileysystem on the new container
 - container execute command whrn started
-- we can mount the root ds and execute recerse shell when teh container is started
+- we can mount the root ds and execute recerse shell when the container is started
 - `Engine API v1.24`